hpacheco/ses/labs/Lab3.md

 Even though this challenge does not feature a coding challenge, we can make it so: find the code files and lines responsible for the bug and propose a solution.
 Check the logs of the automated tools and the [source code](https://github.com/juice-shop/juice-shop) for hints.
-Tip: check for a vulnerable dependency.
+Tip: check for a vulnerable library dependency.

 ## Broken Access Control